 What does the course involve?

-There is no need to pre-register - just turn up and join us.
+There is no need to pre-register - if you're 18 or over and fancy giving it a go, just turn up and join us.

-The sessions will be led by experienced UK Athletics Running Coaches and Leaders who will be on hand to offer any advice and support to help with your running development.
+The sessions are led by experienced UK Athletics Coaches and Running Leaders who will be on hand to offer advice and support to help with your running development.

 Each session will start with a gentle warm up then a jog/walk dependent on your current level followed by a cool down and question and answer feedback.

 Everyone is extremely friendly and welcoming at Stamford Striders and would love for you to join them, so why not give it a go?

 The 2018 Beginners Course starts at 7pm on Tuesday 8th May.

 What do I need to wear and bring along?

 There is no need to rush out and buy the latest technical clothing, shoes etc for the beginner sessions, just come along with a pair of trainers and clothes that you feel comfortable jogging in.
 If you wish, you can also bring a drink.
 Showers and changing facilities are available at Borderville if you require them.